huilan1210/KeyAlloSite/README.md

                      sh PocketEvolutionCouplingStrength.sh 5mo4 16
                      python NormalizedPocketEvolutionCouplingStrength.py 5mo4 16

     Output: NormalizedPocketEvolutionCouplingStrength_Rank_5mo4.txt: normalized evolutionary coupling strength of each pocket, which have been ranked according to the Z-scores.
+Pockets with Z-scores greater than 0.5 were predicted as potential allosteric sites.
 ```

    **Identification of key allosteric residues**:

 6. Calculate the evolutionary coupling values between residues in the orthosteric and allosteric pockets.
 ```
-    Example command: python RemoveOverlapOrthoResidue.py 5mo4
+    Example command: python RemoveOverlapAlloResidue.py 5mo4
                      sh PocketEvolutionCouplingValue.sh 5mo4

 ```